 Marketing Analytics to make the most effective business decisions.

-As a business owner, we spend a ton of time and resources in marketing our businesses online.
-Whether it’s through social media, content creation, lead magnets, webinars or paid ads – bottom line is – we want them to work.
-The only way to KNOW they work is through tracking and reviewing the analytics.
+As business owners, we spend a ton of time and resources in marketing our businesses online.
+Whether it’s through social media, content creation, lead magnets, webinars, or paid ads – the bottom line is – we want them to work.
+The only way to KNOW they work is through tracking and reviewing the marketing analytics.
 Not fun (for most) BUT – would you want to throw valuable money and time into something that is NOT working?

 But how do you know WHAT to track?
 I mean you don’t want to spend a ton of time on tracking statistics that just don’t matter to your bottom line do you?
 You don’t want to track information that is irrelevant to your business decisions and there is no need for redundancy across multiple analytics systems.

-In general, most businesses will find value in having these basic analytics programs available:
+In general, most businesses will find value in having these basic marketing analytics programs available:

 - Tracking leads – knowing where you are getting leads, what social media ads or what website call to action statements are generating leads is critical.
 Most email services can track the lead source – plus Google Analytics will give you that information as well.
 Track how many are signing up for one lead magnet over another.
 Is it video that is capturing attention and getting more sign ups or a free report?
 Make sure you pay attention to WHERE they are signing up for those lead magnets too.
 If Google Adwords are NOT bringing in the leads but your Facebook Ads are raking them in – continue with one and ditch the other or tweak the other and do some great testing.